JamieMoukatatzakis/Quiz_T1A2/SoftwareDevelopmentPlan.md

 * When answering a question, the user will input *a* *b* or *c* for their answer.

 Currently, there is a little error handling to ensure the user enters an appropriate input.
 Specifically that an interger is entered when required and that an appropriate letter is also entered when required.
 If a wrong input is entered, the application will reask the question however this time it will display a prompt informing the user of the expected input.
 There is no error handling for when the user is asked for their name.

+### Scoring the User

+After each section, the user is displayed their score.
+It's simply the amount of questions they got correct compared to the amount of questions asked.
+Currently there are only three questions per section so the questions asked is hard coded to the value three.
+The score however is tracked by a variable named *score*.
+When the user inputs there answer it's compared to the correct answer.
+If the values match, the users score is increased by one.
+If the values don't match, the users score remains the same.

+There are three possible sections plus a bonus question so the user is always scored against the value of ten unless they terminate the program early.